harshith6322/SDE-interview-concepts/2-Os/os-cocepts-ans.md

 ### **27. Containers and Kubernetes:**

 The OS manages containers, providing isolation and resource management, while Kubernetes orchestrates container deployment, scaling, and management.

-These answers provide a quick and effective way to respond to OS-related interview questions.
-Let me know if you'd like to dive deeper into any of these topics or practice more with mock questions!